AKA: Ojo-sama Sousamo

 Personally, that last paragraph has more depth than this short OVA and I wanted to make it shorter.
 It’s a really basic plot with these five rich girls trying to stop a wacky murder plot.
 Since the police are already on site partially because of Kimiko’s entourage in blue when she enters, you would think they would be smart to have them around for extra protection.
 NOPE!
 They try to get the cops out of their hair while they try to solve everything themselves.
 What could possibly go wrong?
 I don’t know, fighter jets, crazy snipers, a man who can turn into a giant, and a bomb that resembles an avant-garde nude statue in the school.
 What?
 Didn’t you go to a school like this?
 Yeah, it’s quite contrived even in the parameters of parody.

 The characters are caricatures at best.
-Nina is some gun crazy girl who has tons of assault weapons while also hiding ammunition and cartridges in her lingerie.
-Youko is your typical nerdy girl, but her main trait is that she can imitate people’s voices including men with voices several octaves beneath her normal vocal range and being able to imitate anyone if she’s only seen them once.
+Nina is some gun-crazy girl who has tons of assault weapons while also hiding ammunition and cartridges in her lingerie.
+Youko is your typical nerdy girl, but her main trait is that she can imitate people’s voices including men with voices several octaves beneath her normal vocal range, and is able to imitate anyone if she’s only seen them once.
 Reika is your average ditzy girl with the exception of pulling off some Dragon Ball Z-type moves on people.
-Miyuki does have the most personality and is unintentionally the voice of reason as she wants to save people and not taking crap from anyone, but she gets undermined later in this OVA.
+Miyuki does have the most personality and is unintentionally the voice of reason as she wants to save people and not take crap from anyone, but she gets undermined later in this OVA.
 The villains are nothing to write home about as they make Die Hard goons look like three-dimensional characters.

 Here’s a list of the stuff Kimiko Ayanokouji does that is a tremendous case of severe PCM: